Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 7.  *censored values* e.g. depth to bedrock which is often observed only up to 2 m.

-The nature of the soil variable determines how the attribute is modeled and presented on the map in PSM.
-Some soil variables are normally described as discrete entities (or classes), but can be depicted as a continuous quantities on a map in the form of probabilities or memberships
+The nature of a soil variable determines how the attribute is modeled and presented on a map in PSM.
+Some soil variables are normally described as discrete entities (or classes), but classes can also be depicted as a continuous quantities on a map in the form of probabilities or memberships
 [@DeGruijter1997Geoderma; @McBratney2003Geoderma; @Kempen2009Geoderma; @Odgers201130].